Skin Graft Care

 Nursing Care

-Nursing care of clients at any stage of the skin grafting process requires an understanding of the procedure and the healing and integration process of the graft.
-Nurses must provide direct care to clients during the acute stages of graft integration including wound care, dressing changes, and pain control measures.
-Nursing education during acute healing as well as longer term care is also paramount to optimum outcomes.
+Nursing care of clients at any stage of the skin grafting process requires an understanding of the procedure and the graft’s healing and integration process.
+Nurses must provide direct care to clients during the acute stages of graft integration, including wound care, dressing changes, and pain control measures.
+Nursing education during acute healing and longer-term care is also paramount to optimum outcomes.

 Protecting the Graft

 First and foremost, nurses must protect the graft site to ensure proper integration and prevent graft failure.
 Extreme care when changing dressings, ambulating clients, and providing client care must be used in order to prevent shearing the fragile new vasculature that is forming in the first few days and weeks after graft transfer.
 Counseling clients on careful position changes and movements, depending on the location of the graft, is important.
 Clients should wear the prescribed dressing at all times and avoid soaking in water.
-The nurse should thoroughly review a client’s medication list and ensure the provider is aware of any medications that increase bleeding risk as these may need to be discontinued while the graft is first healing (9).
+The nurse should thoroughly review a client’s medication list and ensure the provider knows any medications that increase bleeding risk, as these may need to be discontinued.
+At the same time, the graft first heals (9).

 Dressing Changes and Wound Care